Clifton School (Durban): The Sutcliffe years

 Mr Sutcliffe, an Oxford-educated history teacher at Hilton College was 27 years of age, and had no previous experience of teaching in a preparatory school.
 The Clifton he came to was situated on just 1 acre of ground, and his staff consisted of six female teachers.

 Tim married Yolande D’Hotman, an actress and broadcaster, in 1944.
 But the Sutcliffe's lived largely separate lives and were never blessed with children, and successive generations of schoolboys constituted what was, in effect, his extended ‘Clifton’ family.
 Tim Sutcliffe was a visionary man of imposing stature who commanded awe and respect in pupils and teachers alike.
 He had a jovial and sardonic side, but he practised corporal punishment with enthusiasm.
 Sutcliffe caned boys hard and often, famously leaving welts that lasted two weeks or more.
-He had his eccentricities too: one of his habits, unremarked in those more innocent times, was to join the students in the Kingsmead changing rooms at sports events, appearing stark naked among them.
 Sutcliffe had a passion for Shakespeare, and held the senior classes enthralled with his participatory style of introducing them to gory, action-packed excerpts from Julius Caesar, Hamlet and Macbeth!
 Though secular himself, he also taught the Bible, communicating his love of the sonorous language of the King James Version through vivid Old Testament passages that captured his pupils' imagination.
 Under his strong leadership Clifton quickly established a reputation for academic excellence and charged substantial tuition fees.
 The American poet and artist Peter Sacks, who was educated at Clifton, vividly recalled Sutcliffe's classroom theatrics and his corporal punishments some three decades after his schooling there.

 During Sutcliffe'a tenure Clifton embarked on a period of extensive growth.
 As adjacent properties became available, they were purchased by the school, providing additional classrooms as well as housing for resident masters.
 In 1959 the school purchased a small hall from the Lambert Road Baptist Church, which was used as a school hall until 1974.
 By the mid-sixties, two 1 acre plots on Innes Road were bought and developed into a playing field, and a decade later, the Jubilee Hall was built at the Lambert Road entrance.
 When he retired, Sutcliffe had served Clifton in the capacity of Headmaster for 38 years.
 As a result of the property acquisitions he initiated, the school has sufficient space for sports fields and various other facilities.